Azure-Samples/active-directory-verifiable-credentials/README.md

 - NodeJS version `10.14` or higher installed on your machine.
 - Git installed on your machine.
 - An Android device.
+- An Azure subscription where you have access to create Azure key vaults.

 To run this code sample with your own issuer, you will require a few more things:

 - An Azure Active Directory tenant, with a free trial of Azure AD Premium.
-- An Azure subscription where you have access to create Azure storage accounts and Azure key vaults.
+- An Azure subscription where you have access to create Azure storage accounts.
 - An identity provider, such as Azure AD or Azure AD B2C, that will authenticate users that receive verifiable credentials.

 Refer to our [documentation](https://aka.ms/didfordevs) for more instructions on creating your own issuer.